vibhas77/blog2/README.md

+# Todos

+Check TODO.md

 # Install

-There is a Install script.
+There is a Install script. ( In progress )

 # Deployment

-There is a Deployment script.
+There is a Deployment script. deployer.sh

 # Font-awesome